dmitrysmagin/pcsx4all/src/recompiler/mips/readme.txt

    backporting to Dingoo A320 which is mips32r1
  - Added autobias support
  - Added GTE code generation for CFC2, CTC2, MFC2, MTC2, LWC2, SWC2 opcodes
+ - Block recompilation is reworked to match pcsx4all behavior, recExecuteBlock is fixed for HLE

  TODO list

 * recompiler:
-  - Rework block recompilation to fix recExecuteBlock for HLE
-  - Move to gte_new / gte_pcsx using
+  - Move to gte_pcsx (gte_new has a flaw in Sheep, Dog 'n Wolf PAL)
-  - Implement more GTE code generation
+  - Implement more GTE code generation (if reasonable)
+  - Move to interpreter_pcsx (again interpreter_new is buggy)
+  - Fix Tekken 2 (there's some flaw in recompiler)

 * constants caching
   For now it's very limited, used by ADDIU, ORI, LUI and memory operations